Euphorbia Polychroma [yoo-FOR-bee-uh, pol-ee-KROH-muh] is an herbaceous, perennial flowering Euphorbia plant species from the family Euphorbiaceae.

 Size & Growth

-Cushion spurge grows to 18” – 20” inches in height, with spreads to about 28” inches forming a dome shape.
+Cushion spurge grows to 18” – 20” inches in height, with spreads to about 28” inches.
+It growth habit forms a dome or globe-shaped mound.

 Flowering and Fragrance

-The plant produces terminal clusters of greenish flowers in mid-spring, which are unnoticeable because of the bright yellow colored bracts underneath.
+The plant produces terminal clusters of greenish flowers in mid to late spring, which are unnoticeable because of the bright yellow flower bracts underneath.

-Since the bracts are eye-catching, they not only outshine real flowers but are often mistaken for flowers.
+Since the bright sulphur-yellow bracts are eye-catching, they not only outshine real flowers but are often mistaken for flowers.

-Hence, they are called cyathia he singular term for Cyathium used for a unique type of false flower specific to the genus Euphorbia only.
+Hence, they are called cyathia the singular term for Cyathium used for a unique type of false flower specific to the genus Euphorbia only.

 It consists of five small united bracts, joined together at the base to form a cup-like shape.